splitbrain/gotextextract/README.md

   * `pdf` -- using [ledongthuc/pdf](https://github.com/ledongthuc/pdf)
   * `docx` -- naive extraction from the xml
   * `odt` -- naive extraction from the xml

+## Usage

+    gotextextract [--type <type>] <file>

+Simply give the file to extract as argument.
+If no file type (see above) is given, it will try to guess it from the file extension.
+The extracted text will be printed to stdout.